EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 <b>excludeResContentType</b>
 A regular expression that represents the content type of the response that are to be excluded from inspection.

+<b>CreditCardNumber</b>
+The object expression that is to be excluded from safe commerce check

+<b>CreditCardNumberUrl</b>
+The url for which the list of credit card numbers are needed to be bypassed from inspection

 <b>devno</b>

 <b>count</b>